Dima-Zeklam/reading-notes/class-11.md

 The \<audio> HTML element is used to embed sound content in documents.

-*Example om hoe to Embed audio in html:*
+*Example on how to Embed audio in html:*

 ```